NicoleJackson89/pp4-recipe-share/README.md

 ![About / Contact Page](./assets/docs/about-contact.png)
 </details>

--  As a logged in user / visitor the about and contact page is available to get a better idea of what the webpage is about as well as submit a contact form if they which to be contacted.
+-  As a logged in user / visitor the about and contact page is available to get a better idea of what the webpage is about as well as submit a contact form if they wish to be contacted.
 - The contact form will be accessible to the admin in the admin panel.
 - The user / visitor has fields of Name, Email, Contact number and message to fill out, all of which are required fields.
 -  After submitting the form the user will be prompted with a success message and redirected back to the About page.